beepmo/SolLolmon/README.md

 build up understanding with the server regarding skill level of the broad member body and themself, and engage others in conversation.

-This project aims to automate the sacrifice's duty and share it with a team, maintaining organization and transparency.
+This project aims to automate the sacrifice's task and share it with a team, maintaining organization and transparency.

 ## Project Proposal